Every industry operates within its own logic, shaped by processes, regulations, and language.

 3 myths keeping companies stuck in generic CRM thinking

-Myth 3: “We Are Completely Unique”
+Myth 1: “We Are Very Unique”

 Every company is unique.
 To a point.